Skip to main content

 The National Agreement on Closing the Gap (2020) sets 19 socio-economic targets across health, education, employment, justice and culture.
 The Productivity Commission Annual Closing the Gap Report 2024 found that most targets are not on track.
 Indigenous incarceration rates have not improved.
 Life expectancy gaps have narrowed slowly.

-What is legal responses?
+What are legal responses?

 Show answer